subsurfaceinsights/odmx-jupyterhub-compute/README.md

 After some time, you should see a message that the jupyterhub environment is available at http://127.0.0.1:8000/ (by default)

+## Jupyterhub Environment

+The work environment is defined by the docker-compose.yml file which creates the ODMX API instance accessible at the hostname `odxm-api` and a postgres-db instance with postgis extensions at the hostname `odmx-db`.
+This is accessible by all users in the environment.
+The base jupyterhub configuration references a container built in the build.sh to be launched with each specific user.

+The default user is created by the build.sh script, additional users can be added using adduser inside the jupyterhub container.
+Jupyterhub can also be configured with external authentication such as with an organization's LDAP directory, see juptyerhub docs.

 ## Running the examples

 After logging in with the default username and password, there are some example